 As the year came to an end, there was a lot of people breathing a sigh of relief on the prospect of going back to normal.
 But what is this “normal”, really?

 Our concept of a year is a mathematical construction, build on the astronomical principles of the Gregorian calendar.
-This one hasn’t felt much like a year at all though, since we only got two months before the pandemic hit the fan.
+This one hasn’t felt much like a year at all though, since we only got two months before the Covid-19 pandemic hit the fan.

 The first half of 2021 is most likely going to be like the second half of 2020, but in reverse.
 As I write this, the vaccine has started to roll out in many nations, giving us hope back and signalling the beginning of the end of the pandemic.
 Then what?
 There is no vaccine for the climate crisis.
 Should we really want to go back to the state of 2019 and pretend that 2020 never happened?